Get Practical Leadership Tips and Insights

 As Iron Sharpens Iron so one person sharpens another. – Proverbs 27:17

 “It was good for me to learn that you are a person of faith.”
 These words were spoken to me recently by a new client.
-I’ve heard similar statements dozens of times before so it didn’t surprise me.
+I’ve heard similar statements dozens of times before, so it didn’t surprise me.
 I don’t like to use the word client because it feels transactional.
 My vision for each new relationship is friendship and perhaps partnership.
 For whatever the stated reason, we come together to seek understanding and renewed purpose and direction for the days ahead.
 Most of my “clients” are aware that I pray for them and our meetings.
 It’s what I do because I recognize we need assistance.
 I pray for things like trust, openness, new discoveries, courage, truth, and whatever seems to fit the context of our relationship.
 Sometimes I forget to pray.
-It doesn’t happen much but when it does, I am often reminded of the fact during the meeting and
+It doesn’t happen much, but when it does, I am often reminded of the fact during the meeting and

 Read More »